kennyspezi/kennyspezi.github.io/_pages/delusional-essays.md

 {: .essay-title}

 <div class="essay-meta">
-Junior year assignment.
-I picked apart ethos/pathos/logos in an academic article on gender-neutral relationships.
+i think i was also 16 for this one? it was an assignment about analyzing ethos/pathos/logos in an academic article. one of my OCD obsessions is about gender inequality. this article is talking about dynamics within gender-neutral relationships.
 Stefan Hirschauer is my goat.
 </div>

 <div class="essay-frame-container">